jomaway/typst-rdf-exam/README.md

   cover: false // Disable the default cover
 )

-// create a custom cover where you overwrite the logo
+// create a small header block
 #header-block()

+// Assignments and questions from here on.
 #assignment[
   Aufgabe